 The Majestic Theatre is Madison, Wisconsin’s oldest theatre, opening on December 15, 1906 as a vaudeville theatre.
 Over the years, everything from silent movies to the shows of Harry Houdini have graced this historic stage.
 There were even a few years where the theatre showed movies that featured the letter “X” rather prominently after the title.
-After a brief incarnation as a dance club, the Majestic Theatre has returned to its show business roots — this time as a world-class live performing arts venue.
+After a brief incarnation as a dance club, the Majestic Theatre has returned to its history of show business roots — this time as a world-class live performing arts venue.

-The idea behind the Majestic came from two music industry vets.
-Scott a musician, and Matt a booking agent.
+The idea behind the Majestic came from two music industry vets: Scott a musician, and Matt a booking agent.

 Scott would go on tour across the country and play in horrible venues, run by horrible people.
 He was regularly harassed for asking for water and towels and was continuously amazed at how there were “actually” only 150 people in a packed full venue that held 600.
 Matt would regularly receive calls from his clients demanding to know why they were booked in horrible venues run by horrible people.
 Scott and Matt happened to be friends transplanted from the midwest to the smoggy skies of Los Angeles.
 One night after a few too many beers, they decided to become business partners and open a venue that bands would love and agents wouldn’t hear about the next day.

 Fast forward two years, three months, one week and one day and The Majestic Theatre held its Grand Re-Opening on September 29th, 2007.